RedisLabs/redislabs-docs/content/rs/administering/database-operations/slave-ha.md

 When Replication is enabled and master shard fails, the slave shard is automatically promoted to a master shard to maintain data availability.
 This creates a single point of failure until a new slave shard is manually created.

-To automatically avoid this single point of failure, you can configure the cluster to automatically migrate the slave shard to another available node.
+To automatically avoid this single point of failure, you can configure high availability for slave shards (slave HA) for the cluster to automatically migrate the slave shard to another available node.
 In practice, slave migration creates a new slave shard and replicates the data from the master shard to the new slave shard.
 For example: